-The UK pedal firm just sent us a brand-new Carder Ten4 flat pedal for our recent grouptest.
+The UK pedal firm just sent us a brand-new Carder TenFour flat pedal for our recent grouptest.
 How did it fare?

-The Carder Ten4 is based on the company’s current TwoTwelve pedal and uses the same CNC machined aluminium construction, which is actually reminiscent of the Hope pedal.
+UK-based Carder makes top quality machined alloy pedals that are up there with the best mountain bike flat pedals on sale.
+The Carder TenFour is based on the company’s current TwoTwelve pedal and uses the same CNC machined aluminium construction, which is actually reminiscent of the Hope pedal.
 It even has the same rippled surface, the difference is it’s more open and features a much bigger, squarer platform.

 There are nine stainless steel pins per side, which are removable from beneath, so if you snap one you can still access the bolt head with a hex key.
 The pins are similar in construction to the Pembree D2A design, but they are way grippier and have a ton of bite into soft and medium-soled shoes.
 In fact, the overall level of grip and stability is pretty close to the Nukeproof Horizon, and most testers would easily swap between both pedals without issue.
 The concave shape and perimeter pin placement means your foot remains really well centred, and even with a foot half on-half off there’s still a ton of purchase.

-A very close runner-up.
-The Carder Ten4 is not quite as stiff as the Nukeproof, and machined aluminium pedals tend to show the knocks over time, but for the money this is a lush pedal that also features top-drawer performance and a much wider colour palette.
+In the final reckoning, the Carder TenFour is a very close runner-up to the best on the market.
+The Carder TenFour is not quite as stiff as the Nukeproof, and machined aluminium pedals tend to show the knocks over time, but for the money this is a lush pedal that also features top-drawer performance and a much wider colour palette.
 It’s the runner-up in the test simply because the Nukeproof is much better value.